 Adoptive parenting takes flexibility and patience.
 It also requires a willingness to learn about the unique issues of adoption and acquiring specialized parenting skills.
 For all its challenges, adoptive parenting can be a truly rewarding experience.

-If you are considering adoption as an option, Catholic Charities offers many services to learn, prepare and open your heart and home to a child.
+If you are considering adoption as an option, Catholic Charities offers many services to help educate, prepare and open your heart and home to a child.

-Our staff will assess your capacity for parenting and your understanding of adoption through a Family Profile.
-Also known as an adoption home study, this is a required process in the state of Pennsylvania.
-Catholic Charities’ professional adoption case workers conduct group trainings and family profile interviews to prepare and educate prospective parents on the challenges and rewards of adopting.
+Our staff will assess your capacity for parenting and your understanding of adoption through the completion of an adoption home study.
+This is a required process in the Commonwealth of Pennsylvania.
+Catholic Charities’ professional staff conducts family profile interviews to prepare and educate prospective parents on the challenges and rewards of adopting.

 Family profiles help determine: